rails/weblog/_posts/2014-09-12-Rails-4-1-6-and-4-0-10-has-been-released.markdown

 I am happy to announce that Rails 4.1.6 and 4.0.10 have been released.

-I'm also announcing that the next 4.0 bug fix release will be the last one.
-We are planning to release 4.0.11 in the beginning of December, so if you have open issues on 4.0 and want to get them fixed before upgrading to 4.1 or 4.2 make sure they are reported and there is someone working on them.
+We are planning to produce one more bug fix release in the 4.0 series, targeted for early December.
+At that point, the 4.0 series will be retired.
+It will not receive further updates for either bug fixes or security issues.
+All users are urged to migrate to 4.1 as soon as possible.

 ## CHANGES since 4.0.9